 Thus, the kind of cloud service model — infrastructure as a service, platform services, or software services — defines who is responsible for what security obligations.
 Cloud service models include IAS, PaaS, and SaAS.
 As SaaS (software-as-a-service) and cloud computing (cloud computing) users advance, their responsibilities increase.

 Like Amazon Web Services (AWS), the cloud service provider offers and protects essential cloud infrastructure components, including virtual machines, storage, and networks for infrastructure as a service (IaaS).
 The service provider is also in charge of the physical security of the data centers.
-IaaS clients are responsible for operating system and software stack security and data security while using an IaaS application.
+IaaS clients are responsible for the operating system and software stack security and data security while using an IaaS application.

 Shared responsibility model in cloud security